mitimih/robofr/README.md

-# robofriends
-Tutorial for React
-To run the project:
+To run the React project:

 1. Clone this repo
 2. Run `npm install`